ejbosia/ejbosia.github.io/content/projects/connected-fermat-spirals/index.md

 # Background

-The algorithm is defined the [Connected fermat spirals for layered fabrication](https://dl.acm.org/doi/10.1145/2897824.2925958) paper.
+The algorithm is defined in the [Connected fermat spirals for layered fabrication](https://dl.acm.org/doi/10.1145/2897824.2925958) paper.

-The basic idea is filling a shape with spirals often requires multiple, disjoint spirals.
+Filling a shape with spirals often requires multiple, disjoint spirals.
 By doubling back on the spiral, the input and output to the spiral can be made to be the same location.

 {{< figure
     default=true